319th Reconnaissance Wing: History

+(Note: While the 319th Operations Group is inactive, the wing is entitled, through temporary bestowal to the honors and history earned by the group.
+Ravenstein, Appendix V discusses the Air Force's temporary bestowal of honors and history.)

 Reserve operations

 Activation and mobilization for the Korean War

 The 319th Bombardment Wing was first activated in the reserve on 27 June 1949 at Reading Municipal Airport, Pennsylvania, when Continental Air Command reorganized its flying units under the wing base organization system, which put combat and support organizations on an installation under a single wing.
 The 319th Bombardment Group, which had been stationed at Mitchel Air Force Base, New York, moved on paper to Reading and became the wing's combat organization.
 The 319th Wing replaced the 322d Bombardment Group and other reserve organizations at Reading.
 The wing began training under the supervision of the regular 2237th Air Force Reserve Training Center, but the reserve program changed and it was decided that Reading would be home to troop carrier units.
 The wing was inactivated on 2 September and its personnel and some of its equipment were transferred to the 512th Troop Carrier Wing, which was activated in its place.

 The wing did not remain inactive long, but was reactivated on 10 October at Birmingham Municipal Airport, Alabama, where it replaced the 514th Troop Carrier Wing.
 It flew Douglas B-26 Invader light bombers and a variety of training aircraft, guided by the 2587th Air Force Reserve Flying Training Center.
 Unlike active duty combat groups, which were authorized three squadrons, the 319th's flying group controlled four combat squadrons.
 However, these squadrons were manned at only 25% of their authorized strength.

 The 319th performed reserve training until ordered to active service along with two other reserve light bomber wings on 10 March 1951 due to the Korean War.
 Once activated, wing personnel and aircraft were deployed as replacements to other units.
 It was inactivated two weeks later on 28 March.